History of North Korea in Timeline

 2001: George W. Bush Becomes U.S. President

-2002: Increase in Cellular Subscribers
+2002: Increase in Mobile Phone Subscribers

 2002: Second Round of Reforms

-2003: Access to water and sanitation
+2003: Access to Water and Sanitation

-2003: United Nations Environmental Programme Report
+2003: United Nations Environmental Programme report on forest cover

-July 2004: Goguryeo tombs registered as UNESCO World Heritage Site
+July 2004: Goguryeo Tombs Registered as UNESCO World Heritage Site

 2004: South Korean Assessment of Chemical and Biological Weapons